julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 You can evaluate the criticality of a component based on how much other components rely on it to function properly.

-You can evaluate the whether there is a workaround by looking at what other components could perform the same functionality.
+You can evaluate whether there is a workaround by looking at what other components could perform the same functionality.

 ## ~Fail Fast~